-PROCEDURE statement explicitly recompiles a standalone stored procedure.
+PROCEDURE statement to explicitly recompile a standalone stored procedure.
 Explicit recompilation eliminates the need for implicit run-time recompilation and prevents associated run-time compilation errors and performance overhead.

 PROCEDURE system privilege.